Symbol Grounding in Neuro-Symbolic AI: A Gentle Introduction to Reasoning Shortcuts: Theory of Reasoning Shortcuts

-\paragraph{PAC learnability with factorized concept extractors}
+\subsubsection{PAC learnability with factorized concept extractors}

+\changed{ Note that \cref{thm:non-idf-risk-rss} implicitly assumes the hypothesis space $\calF$ is very expressive.
+A natural question is whether this negative result can be worked around if we restrict $\calF$.
+In many NeSy tasks, inputs naturally decompose into independent units (e.g., digits in \MNISTAdd \citep{manhaeve2018deepproblog}).
+This motivates studying factorized concept extractors, where each input component is processed independently. }

-\cref{thm:non-idf-risk-rss} shows that for an unconstrained space $\calF$ of concept extractors and a not-enough-complex knowledge $\BK$, the NeSy task is subject to RSs.
-As mentioned above, restricting the space of learnable concept extractors is one primary route to investigate whether RSs can be mitigated.
-The work by \citet{wang2023learning} investigate one special case which is often available in NeSy tasks: when the input can be naturally decomposed in a tuple of independent units, \eg the digits in \MNISTAdd, and the same concept extractor can be employed to predict the concepts of each input instance, \eg the value of each digit is obtained by mapping the input alone, what conditions are required to avoid RSs and guarantee correct learning of the concept extractor?
-This setting, which builds on factorized concept extractors of the form $f = \bar f_1 \times \cdots \times \bar f_k$, has been studied via the \textit{probably approximate correct} (PAC) framework \citep{understanding-ml}, and connects the \textit{learnability} of NeSy predictors to that of weakly-supervised models \citep{relaxed-supervision,pmlr-v48-raghunathan16}.
+The work by \citet{wang2023learning} studies one special case which is often available in NeSy tasks: when the input can be naturally decomposed into a tuple of independent units, \eg the digits in \MNISTAdd, and the same concept extractor can be employed to predict the concepts of each input instance, \eg the value of each digit is obtained by mapping the input alone, what conditions are required to avoid RSs and guarantee correct learning of the concept extractor?
+This setting, which builds on factorized concept extractors of the form $f = \bar f_1 \times \cdots \times \bar f_k$, has been studied via the \textit{probably approximate correct} (PAC) framework \changed{\citep{valiant1984theory, understanding-ml}}, and connects the \textit{learnability} of NeSy predictors to that of weakly-supervised models \citep{relaxed-supervision,pmlr-v48-raghunathan16}.